Palavyr/Palavyr/pdf-server/README.md

     npm install

-To start the server, run:
+To start the server using serverless, run:

     npm start